1. Event date

 500kms / 9,600m

 Pennine 500 is not a bike race.
 It is a personal challenge.
-There will be no podium presentations, no prizes and no list showing the placing of each rider.
+There will be no podium presentations

 8. Tickets

-£25 for 25 years old and under (minimum age 14 years old accompanied by a guardian)
+£25 Youth - 25 years old and under (minimum age 14 years old accompanied by a guardian)

-£55 Patrons who will be sent four zines titled ‘Pennine Journey’ each one detailing particular sections of the route with photos, maps and stories from the trail.
+£85 Patrons - In addition to the gpx and event day goodies Patrons will receive a printed zine titled ‘Pennine Journey’ with three editions, each one detailing particular sections of the route with photos, maps and stories from the trail.
+See below for the publication dates and the sign on windows

 5km to the finish line